johnpgrieco/my-portfolio/README.md

 The files in the root are my Project Management (PM) artifacts (screenshots of the apps I worked on as a PM, sample reports and project plans).
-The exception is Recommendations.png, which is a listing of career recommendations (references).
+The exception is Recommendations.png, which is a listing of career recommendations (references), and John_Grieco_Resume, my resume.

 The 'code samples' folder contains the code I created.